 Another Problem with Diets and Breathalyzers

 Additionally, your body might also produce higher than normal levels of acetone while dieting.
 This is another substance that breathalyzers can possibly identify as alcohol.
-With your body potentially releasing two chemicals that can potentially be mistaken for alcohol by a breathalyzer, you might be better off taking a blood test to get a more accurate reading if you are on a low-carb diet.
-If you do take a breath test though, be sure to tell your Vista breathalyzer defense lawyer that you are on a low-carb diet.
+With your body potentially releasing two chemicals that can potentially be mistaken for alcohol by a breathalyzer, you might be better off taking a blood test to get a more accurate reading if you are on a low-carb, keto, paleo or gluten-free diet.
+If you do take a breath test though, be sure to tell your lawyer that you are on a diet that may increase the ketone levels in your body.

 If you have any questions or would like to schedule a free initial consultation with Peter M. Liss, please call (760) 643-4050.